What is the Age-Friendly Health Systems movement?

 Measure the number of older adults that receive 4Ms care.
 There are three options to start measuring that are detailed in Step 5 in the Guide to Using the 4Ms in the Care of Older Adults: (1) real-time observation, (2) chart review, or (3) EHR report.

-Share at least 3 months of counts with IHI using this electronic form.
+Share at least 3 months of counts with IHI using the bottom portion of the fillable PDF form that was used to submit your description.
+You can also find the fillable PDF forms here.
 The counts need to be for months that occurred after your 4Ms Care Description was approved for alignment with the Guide to Using the 4Ms but they do not have to be from consecutive months.
 You may retrospectively submit three or more counts in one form or submit counts each month, for at least 3 months.

 When 3 months of counts are received, you will receive an email from AFHS@ihi.org within 3 weeks celebrating you as an Age-Friendly Health System - Committed to Care Excellence.